 8. Run your project

-You can run python code in Andaconda prompt window.
-For example enter commands:
+You can run Python code in the Anaconda prompt window.
+For example, enter commands:

 $python app.py